sophiecchen/personal-website/thoughts/cybersecurity-resources.md

 ## Podcasts

-Podcasts are a useful for integrating cybersecurity into your daily routine: these are the podcasts that I listen to regularly.

 * [CyberWork](https://www.infosecinstitute.com/podcast/) invites industry leaders to discuss cybersecurity careers and skills needed to join the field.
 * [Digital Forensics Now](https://digitalforensicsnow.buzzsprout.com/) discusses the latest news in digital forensics from a law enforcement perspective.
 * [Forensic Focus](https://www.forensicfocus.com/podcast/) interviews leaders in the digital forensics field and discusses their experiences.
 * [Security Now](https://twit.tv/shows/security-now) discuss the latest developments across the security field.

 ## Other Resources

-These are other resources that I personally find helpful.

 * [Digital Forensics Images](https://cfreds.nist.gov/all) includes many device images that you can download and practice on.
 * [Security Certification Roadmap](https://pauljerimy.com/security-certification-roadmap/) contains common certifications for different points of your career in different security subfields.